RCIRODERICK CONSULTINGTalk to an engineer

 11. A closing note

 The field has carried the research programme for thirty years on the energy of individual practitioners working in parallel, mostly without inheriting each other’s tools.
 That work has produced an enormous corpus and proportionally little methodology.
-Babel is offered as a methodology — specifically, a methodology that lets the field’s tacit variation axes be made explicit, parameterised, and turned into working languages with three outputs in lockstep.
+Babel is offered as a methodology, specifically one that lets the field’s tacit variation axes be made explicit, parameterised, and turned into working languages with three outputs in lockstep.
 The contribution is not a new esoteric language.
 It is a technique for making esoteric languages, of the kind a museum acquires only after it has accumulated enough specimens for the curation to start mattering.

-A wider observation, treated more fully in the LinkedIn series accompanying this paper: technical vocabulary in mainstream programming languages is a deliberate register that strips cultural and historical context from the words it borrows — daemon loses Hesiod’s daimon, cookie loses the bakery, fork loses both cutlery and the road.
+A wider observation, treated more fully in the LinkedIn series accompanying this paper: technical vocabulary in mainstream programming languages is a deliberate register that strips cultural and historical context from the words it borrows.
+Daemon loses Hesiod’s daimon.
+Cookie loses the bakery.
+Fork loses both cutlery and the road.
 The strip-down is useful but not free: the weight remains available to a careful reader and invisible to a casual one.
 The esoteric-language field has often moved in the opposite direction, letting cultural weight be visible at the cost of portability.
-Babel’s theming axis (§3) names this design choice explicitly so it is no longer silently inherited; the companion paper [05] develops the move further, building a language whose grammar — not only vocabulary — engages cultural specificity.
+Babel’s theming axis in §3 names this design choice explicitly so it is no longer silently inherited.
+The companion paper (Rodriguez 2026a) develops the move further, building a language whose grammar, not only vocabulary, engages cultural specificity.

 The next eight hundred attempts can be different from the last eight hundred.